Register Today & Receive Free Shipping On All Orders Over $500

 9. What are the main considerations during a pre-treatment consultation for lip fillers?

-During the pre-treatment consultation, it is essential to understand the patient’s expectations, educate them on the procedure, discuss achievable outcomes, and set realistic expectations to ensure patient satisfaction.
+Understand the patient’s expectations, educate on the procedure, discuss achievable outcomes, and set realistic expectations to support satisfaction.

 10. How can pain and discomfort be managed during lip filler procedures?